jorden074/Jorden-SlimeVR/README.md

 # Jorden-SlimeVR
 This repository contains all my open-source tracker designs, and their corresponding firmware.
-All of which are licensed under CERN-OHL-S to encourage other free open-source designs.
-All designs are made within FOSS programs as to be edited by anyone.
+All of which are licensed under CERN-OHL-S to encourage other free, open-source designs.
+All designs are made with open-source tools as to be edited by anyone.

 ## Software
 - FreeCAD